The Muir Woods Reservation System, Explained

 Be sure to print or download your reservations after you’ve made them, as there is no Wi-Fi or cellphone service at the natural getaway of Muir Woods.
 You’re encouraged to make reservations as early as possible, particularly for holiday or weekend visits.

 The Muir Woods shuttle is your most convenient and affordable option during the peak summer months and is available on weekends and holidays all year round.
-Weekday shuttle service is offered during that peak summer visiting season (June 17 to Aug.
-9, 2019).
+Weekday shuttle service is offered during that peak summer visiting season (June to mid-August).
 The weekday and weekend shuttles do operate a little differently, but both give you the enticing option of taking the Sausalito Ferry from San Francisco and across the scenic bay for a truly unforgettable Marin County experience.

-The popular weekend shuttle originates from Sausalito’s Pohono Street Park and Ride and runs every 10 minutes on Saturdays and Sundays plus Labor Day, Monday, Sept.
-2, 2019.
+The popular weekend shuttle originates from Sausalito’s Pohono Street Park and Ride and runs every 10 minutes on Saturdays and Sundays plus Labor Day on Monday.
 (That shuttle runs every 20 minutes on weekends after Labor Day).
 Parking at the Pohono Street Park and Ride is complimentary with your shuttle reservation, though the shuttle reservation must be placed in advance.

 That’s right, you can take a ferry boat from San Francisco, ride across the bay, and get picked up by the Muir Woods shuttle in Sausalito.
 It’s a picturesque day for San Francisco visitors, combining the most beautiful sights of both the land and the sea, and leaving all of the driving to someone else.